The local authority search is one of the mandatory conveyancing searches you will need when buying a house with a mortgage.

 It includes:

-Enforcement notices or action
+Enforcement notices or actions

 Nearby road schemes